mario-lemes/moltyjs/README.md

 ## Hooks middleware (Work in progress)

 Document middleware is supported for the following document functions.

+* save

 In document middleware functions, **this** refers to the document.

-save

 Query middleware is supported for the following Model and Query functions.

+* update

 In query middleware functions, this refers to the query.

-update

 ## Referencing Documents